nwutils/nw-builder/README.md

 - A commit's body should have a description of changes in bullet points followed by any links it references or issues it fixes or closes.
 - Google's Release Please Action is used to update the changelog, bump the package version and generate GitHub releases.
 - NPM Publish Action publishes to `npm` if there is a version bump.
+- Every time `nw` is upgraded, the `volta` package should also be updated and `nw-builder` should create a minor release (since the underlying Node version is changed).

 ## Roadmap